joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-08-nyc-not-marathon.md

 published: true
 title: Not a Marathon
 date: 2020/11/08
+subtitle: "Which treadmill run is faster: steady pace or end-of-run sprint?"
+source: fivethirtyeight
+theme: probability
 ---

 >**Question**: you're practicing for the forgotten NYC marathon.
 On the first day you set your treadmill to $9$ minutes per mile.
 On the second day, you set it to steadily "speed up" over time from $r_0 = 10$ minutes per mile at the beginning down to $r_1 = 8$ minutes per mile at the end (when the run is half over, the treadmill moves at $9$ minutes per mile).
 Which run took less time?